Closed until Monday, Schedule a callback

 Your Money

 If you’re approaching retirement, then one source available to you will probably be your workplace pension; alternatively, you may have been paying into a private pension fund.
-The introduction of new pension freedoms over the past couple of years has made it a little more complicated to decide what to do with your pension.
-We’ve pulled together a summary of some of the most important information, including links to other relevant resources, to help you make an informed choice.
+The introduction of pension freedoms over the past few years has given retirees more flexibility, but also more decisions to make.

 What is my pension pot worth?

-This depends on a range of factors, including how long you have been paying into your pension pot and the rate at which it has grown.
 In order to check your pension pot, you will need to look at your yearly pension statement or, if you are less than 4 months from retirement, your welcome pack.
-Not received one?
-In that case, you should contact your pension provider directly.

-What does an annuity offer?
+What does a pension annuity offer?

 By buying a pension annuity, you can convert your pension savings into a regular income.
 Usually this will be for the rest of your life, although it is also possible to buy a fixed term annuity which will last a set number of years.
 A fixed term annuity is an investment; as with any investment, the value of your fund can go up and down and may be worth less than what you paid in.